Fayum (fossil deposit): Mammals

 The actual Afrotheria form one of the main groups of finds in the fossil community of Fayum.
 Fragments of the teeth of the small, insectivorous forms have mostly survived.
-This applies to Eochrysochloris as a primitive member of the golden mole-rats as well as to some other, more distant relatives of the tenrec-likes.
+This applies to Eochrysochloris, as a primitive member of the golden mole-rats, as well as to some other, more distant relatives of the tenrec-likes.
 These include Dilambdogale, Widanelfarasia or Qatranilestes.
 Both the modern golden mole-rats and the Tenrek-like species are characterized by three distinctive cusps and a V-shaped shear band on each molar (zalambdodontes tooth pattern), but the latter three fossil genera still have a more primitive W-shaped shear band on the front molars (dilambdodontes tooth pattern).
-Herodotius in turn can be regarded as a very early representative of the proboscidean.
+Herodotius can, in turn, be regarded as a very early representative of the proboscidean.
 The genus is based on several skull and lower jaw fragments.
 Another mandible and a tooth are known from Metoldobotes, a much more modern and larger form.

-The fossil record of the shliefer in the Fayum is outstanding; in the Gebel-Qatrani Formation alone they account for almost a third of all mammal finds.
+The fossil record of the hyracoid in the Fayum is outstanding; in the Gebel-Qatrani Formation alone they account for almost a third of all mammal finds.
 The shales are among the most important biostratigraphic elements of Palaeogene Africa.
 Skull and body elements of Dimaitherium are preserved.
 With its still elongated skull, it represents an archaic slough, the structure of its foot indicates a possible climbing locomotion with rapid but not persistent movements.
 Other early forms are Geniohyus, Bunohyrax or Pachyhyrax, often differing only in the modifications of the grinding teeth from a humped (bunodont) chewing surface pattern to one with a crescent-shaped shearing ridge (selenodont).
 Saghatherium and Thyrohyrax appear much more modern, which is indicated by the shortened skull.
 The former possibly represented a fast runner.
 In both representatives, chamber-like cavities are formed on the inside of the lower jaw, which only occur in males, but whose function is unclear.
 In Antilohyrax, the hind foot configuration suggests an animal that probably moves by jumping.
 Most of the shawls mentioned here were relatively small and only slightly larger than modern species.
 In contrast, Megalohyrax reached the size of a donkey, while Titanohyrax is estimated to have weighed over 800 kg and thus had the dimensions of a small rhinoceros.
 Most of the remains of the skull and teeth of both have been preserved.